 Oakland Zoo takes Action for Wildlife by actively participating in conservation projects both at home and around the world.
 You and your family can take action, too!
 Learn more about the ways you can help wildlife and our environment by visiting the pages below.

 Learn more about the organizations we help support below.

 Palm oil is in many products, from crackers to soap.
 The oil palm plant grows mainly in Borneo and Sumatra, home to tigers, sun bears, elephants and orangutans.
-Sadly, the industry poses a threat to these species, as much of it uses deforestation practices that greatly threaten their delicate habitat.
-As the oil palm can produce more oil per acre than any other plant, it is worth exploring a sustainable means of growing it.
+Sadly, the industry poses a serious threat to the survival of these species, as much of it uses deforestation practices that greatly threaten their delicate habitat.

 Got an old cell phone?
 Recycle it with Eco-Cell.
 By doing so, toxic waste is kept out of the landfill, the refurbished phone benefits people in need, and you're helping gorillas in the wild.
 And when you bring your old cell phone to the Oakland Zoo Rides Area ticket booth, you get a FREE ride on the train.

 Your purchases at a variety of businesses including Safeway and Chevron can help the Conservation Fund at the Oakland Zoo!
 A portion of the sale will automatically be donated.

 To support pollinators and other wildlife, the zoo has planted two blooming butterfly gardens, a variety of natives all over the zoo grounds, and is in the planning stages of creating an expansive, ecological recovery zone.

 Do you know the difference between native plants and non-native plants?
 Come to the Arroyo Viejo Creek at the Oakland Zoo and learn about plants.
 Grab your gardening gloves and help clean up the creek.